max-russo-com/mx2/README.md

 MX² guarantees:

-- Determinism
-- Portability
-- Auditability
+•	Reproducible format and key-derivation logic

+•	Portability across platforms and implementations

+•	Auditability of parameters and on-disk representation

-- Modern cryptographic primitives
+•	Use of modern, well-studied cryptographic primitives

-- Independence from the internal MAX-ID logic
+•	Independence from the internal MAX-ID logic

+#### Determinism vs randomness

+MX² is deterministic in its *format* and key-derivation logic: given the same password, parameters and JSON payload, an implementation will always derive the same key material and produce a structurally equivalent container.

+The encryption itself is randomized: each container uses a fresh random salt and XChaCha20-Poly1305 nonce, so two containers created from the same input will have different ciphertexts and tags.
+This is intentional and follows standard AEAD best practices.

 ## 📁 Repository contents